-Within the Mechanical systems field fundamental and applied research is conducted to analyze, model, characterize and optimal design innovative engineered components and systems capable of providing built-in actuation, precision motion control features, self-powered, self-diagnostics, and self-healing capabilities while satisfying increasingly stringent vehicle, machine and mechanism design requirements.
+Within the Mechanical systems field fundamental and applied research is conducted to analyze, model, characterize and optimal design innovative engineered components and systems.
+Components and systems capable of providing built-in actuation, precision motion control features, self-powered, self-diagnostics, and self-healing capabilities while satisfying increasingly stringent vehicle, machine and mechanism design requirements.

 Modelling, dynamics, control and Pareto optimization of engineering systems

 mechanical systems as well as systems with smart structures, in

 smart material-based actuators, sensors and controllers for active